wzh99/IRL/README.md

 ## Optimization

 Optimizations are implemented as passes of transforms on the program, which is usually the case in modern compilers.
+Most of the optimizations are based on the SSA form, so transformation to that form is mandatory.
 At present, the following optimizations are supported:

 ### Global Value Numbering

-Detect redundant computations by finding congruent variables.
+Detect fully redundant computations by finding congruent variables.
 Implementation at [`opt::gvn::GvnOpt`](src/opt/gvn.rs), example at [gvn.ir](test/gvn.ir).

 ### Sparse Conditional Constant Propagation